presquepartout/SayerPythonProject/LessonThree.md

 You can copy and paste the above URL so you don't have to type it.
 If you see an error message after you enter the above command, you might have to install git.

 In that case, I suggest a different way to get the notebook: download the zip archive from [SayerPythonProject](https://github.com/presquepartout/SayerPythonProject).
-Click the green "Clone or Download Zip" button.
+Click the green "Clone or download" button and select "Download zip".

+Move the downloaded zip archive from your Downloads folder to your current working directory using the `mv` command:

+`mv ~/Downloads/SayerPythonProject-master/ .`

+This step should move the SayerPythonProject-master directory to your current directory.

 When that is done, start up your notebook server:

 `jupyter notebook`

+In your browser window, you should see a link to `SayerPythonProject-master`.
+Click it.
+You should see another link to `Lesson3_Companion_Notebook.ipynb`.
+Click that one, and the rest of this lesson takes place in the companion notebook.